What do these all have in common?

 - Astrocyctes regulate communications, release growth factors, respond to injury, and protect our blood brain barrier.

-Our brain is the most nutrient and energy-dependent organ in the body and also the most vulnerable to toxins and stress.
-So, if we have something like microglial cell activation, a leaky blood brain barrier, mitochondrial or gut dysfunction, or cholesterol issues, we create susceptibility for neuroinflammation, excitotoxicity, mitochondrial dysfunction/oxidative stress, microglial overactivation, and ultimately–neurodegeneration.
+A leaky blood brain barrier, mitochondrial or gut dysfunction, cholesterol issues, etc. can create susceptibility for not only neuroinflammation, excitotoxicity, mitochondrial dysfunction/oxidative stress, and ultimately–neurodegeneration.

 What is neuroinflammation?